Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Display information/Picture marker symbols/README.md

 ## How it works

-1. Create an `AGSPictureMarkerSymbol` using the URI to an online or local image.
+1. Create an `AGSPictureMarkerSymbol` using the URL to an online or local image.
 2. Create an `AGSGraphic` and set its symbol to the picture marker symbol.

 ## Relevant API